TanStack/router/docs/overview.md

 title: Overview
 ---

-TanStack Router is a UI router for building applications in React, Vue, Svelte, Solid and other modern web frameworks.
+TanStack Router is a UI router for building applications in React, Preact, Vue, Svelte, Solid and other modern web frameworks.
 Some of it's features include:

 - 100% inferred TypeScript support
 - Typesafe absolute and relative navigation